modern-influence-of-ancient-warriors

 Key Symbols of Maori Warrior Culture

-Several tangible and intangible symbols of the warrior tradition have survived and been woven into New Zealand’s national fabric.
-These include iconic weapons, the practice of moko (facial tattooing), and the powerful haka dance.
+Several tangible and intangible symbols of the warrior tradition have survived centuries of colonization and cultural change.
+These symbols have been woven into New Zealand's national fabric and are recognized worldwide as markers of Maori identity.

 Taiaha: The Master Weapon